Weather Overview for Bordeaux

 Bordeaux’s summers are filled with long days of sunshine and languid heat.
 Golden evenings are enriched by a glass of the local red wine.
 Due to its proximity to the Atlantic Ocean, Bordeaux is protected from temperature extremes.
 The average high temperature gets to 24°C in June and up to a peak of 26°C in August before cooling to 23°C in September.
 The evenings are often cooled by the westerly Atlantic wind which eases the temperature to the mid teens.
 However, away from the sea the temperature regularly gets into the high 20s and can touch the low 30s in the day.
 At night it can get very sticky, especially towards the end of the summer.
 Rainfall is moderate, increasing at the end of the season.
 It usually falls in short showers or thunderstorms.
 Thunderstorms are more common in August and September.
 Sunshine levels are good for the whole season, peaking in July at nine hours per day.

 Autumn: October & November

+As the temperatures drop and the sun becomes shier the visitors leave, but the beginning of the season is still pleasant.
 It steadily cools throughout the season but at the start of October many days will still be in the 20s and nights will only need a light jacket.
 November sees temperatures in the low teens in the day and decidedly chilly nights.
 Both months see quite a bit of rain falling in heavy showers.
 October is still sunny but November is often overcast.